GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

   inputFiles/solidMechanics/triaixalDriverTables/

-A python script for post-processing the simulation results is also provided:
+Last, a Python script for post-processing the results is provided:

 .. code-block:: console